IP vs O-Level Tuition: Understanding the Key Differences

 • School identity strong; expectations feel relentless

-O Level: Wider Range
+O-Level: Wider Range

 • Broader ability mix; pace moderated for diversity